stelejaci/RaTrace/README.md

 splash_screen_transition = 0
 ```

-The scenes itself are Python code and are dynamically loaded whenever a new scene is loaded.
+The scenes itself are written in Python and are dynamically loaded whenever a new scene is loaded.
 See the next chapter for examples.

 ### Note:
 The standard units for calculations in RaTrace are <b>mm</b> and <b>radians</b>.
-You can import and use other units from the utils.vara module in the following way:
+For ease-of-use you can import and use other units from the utils.vara module in the following way:
 ```
 from utils.varia import mm, nm, deg wavelength_mm = 660*nm